Not too long ago, I wrote an article, The 5 Cornerstones of a Profitable Lifestyle Business.

 The absolute first step is mindset.

-This is the first module in the Lifestyle Liberation Academy for a reason, it lays the foundation for your success.
+This is why one of the training modules in the Lifestyle Liberation Academy is about mindset.
+Mindset lays the foundation for your success.

 Your mindset will determine your results.